 Over the years, the organisation expanded and in 2003, the name of the organisation changed to Northside Community Law Centre to reflect the increase in catchment area from the Coolock neighbourhood to the two electoral constituencies of Dublin North Central and Dublin North East.
 This expansion continued with the establishment of the Mediation Service, Mediation Northside, in 2004 and the first Community Law Centre outside Dublin, Limerick Community Law and Mediation Centre, in 2012.

-The organisation’s name was recently changed to Community Law & Mediation to reflect where we have come to in our almost forty year journey, both in terms of the type of services we provide and also the wider group of people and organisations we provide them to.
+In 2014, the organisation’s name changed to Community Law & Mediation to reflect where we have come to in our forty year journey, both in terms of the type of services we provide and also the wider group of people and organisations we provide them to.